tcreyts/tcreyts/README.md

 - 👋 Hi, I’m @tcreyts
 - 👀 I’m interested in climate, earth surface processes, and the interface of data and theory
-- 🌱 I’m currently learning more python
+- 🌱 I’m currently working in python and translating some of my legacy matlab codes for others to use
 - 💞️ I’m looking to collaborate on earth and climate
 - 📫 How to reach me at timcreyts.com